HackerN64/F3DEX3/README.md

 However, more changes are recommended to increase performance and enable new features.

-There is only one build-time option for F3DEX3: enable `CFG_G_BRANCH_W` if the microcode is replacing F3DZEX (i.e. OoT or MM), otherwise do not enable this option if the microcode is replacing F3DEX2 or an earlier F3D version (i.e.
-SM64).
-Enabling this option makes `SPBranchLessZ*` use the vertex's W coordinate, otherwise it uses the screen Z coordinate.
+There is only one build-time option for F3DEX3: `make F3DEX3_BrW` if the microcode is replacing F3DZEX (i.e. OoT or MM), otherwise `make F3DEX3_BrZ` if the microcode is replacing F3DEX2 or an earlier F3D version (i.e. SM64).
+This controls whether `SPBranchLessZ*` uses the vertex's W coordinate or screen Z coordinate.
 New display lists should use the bounding vertices system instead of `SPBranchLessZ*`, so this only matters for vanilla display lists used in your romhack.

 How to modify the microcode in your HackerOoT based romhack (steps may be similar for other games):
 - Replace `include/ultra64/gbi.h` in your romhack with `gbi.h` from this repo.
 - Make the "Required Changes" listed below.
-- Build this repo (`make F3DEX3`).
+- Build this repo: install the latest version of `armips`, then `make F3DEX3_BrZ` or `make F3DEX3_BrW` (see above).
-- Copy the microcode binaries (`build/F3DEX3/F3DEX3.code` and `build/F3DEX3/F3DEX3.data`) to somewhere in your romhack repo, e.g. `data`.
+- Copy the microcode binaries (`build/F3DEX3_X/F3DEX3_X.code` and `build/F3DEX3_X/F3DEX3_X.data`) to somewhere in your romhack repo, e.g. `data`.
-- In `data/rsp.rodata.s`, change the line between `fifoTextStart` and `fifoTextEnd` to `.incbin "data/F3DEX3.code"` (or wherever you put the binary), and similarly change the line between `fifoDataStart` and `fifoDataEnd` to `.incbin "data/F3DEX3.data"`.
+- In `data/rsp.rodata.s`, change the line between `fifoTextStart` and `fifoTextEnd` to `.incbin "data/F3DEX3_X.code"` (or wherever you put the binary), and similarly change the line between `fifoDataStart` and `fifoDataEnd` to `.incbin "data/F3DEX3_X.data"`.
 After both the `fifoTextEnd` and `fifoDataEnd` labels, add a line `.balign 16`.
-- If you are planning to ever update the microcode binaries in the future, add the following to the Makefile of your romhack, after the section starting with `build/data/%.o` (i.e. two lines after that, with a blank line before and after): `build/data/rsp.rodata.o: data/F3DEX3.code data/F3DEX3.data`.
+- If you are planning to ever update the microcode binaries in the future, add the following to the Makefile of your romhack, after the section starting with `build/data/%.o` (i.e. two lines after that, with a blank line before and after): `build/data/rsp.rodata.o: data/F3DEX3_X.code data/F3DEX3_X.data`.
   It is not a mistake that this new line you are adding won't have a second indented line after it; it is like the `message_data_static` lines below that.
   This will tell `make` to rebuild `rsp.rodata.o`, which includes the microcode binaries, whenever they are changed.